COVID-19 Advisory School Status

 - All staff will undergo health screening training.
 The School will maintain a record of training in the employee’s file.

 - The School has identified and set-up the location and staffing of the screening area.
-Screening will take place outside the main building at the café and under the tent to the right of the main entrance.
-Each person must be screened before entering the building.
+Screening will take place outside the main building at the café and by the main parking lot.
+Each person (staff, child or essential visitor) must be screened before entering the building.

 - The School will provide visual guides to assist with physical distancing (e.g. pylons) in the event that a line-up forms while parents and their children are waiting to be screened prior to entering into the School.

 - There will be a garbage can available for used gloves, paper towels/disinfectant wipes and masks.

 - Signs identifying the screening process will be placed outside the café and outside the main doors to the School building.